romanbalayan/oracledb-prebuilt-for-lambda/README.md

  - This module is forked from the currently un-maintained [node-oracledb-for-lambda](https://github.com/nalbion/node-oracledb-for-lambda).
  - Core oracledb libraries are derived from [node-oracledb](https://github.com/oracle/node-oracledb) v5.4.0
  - 5.4.0: Prebuilt for use with AWS Lambda nodejs12.x Runtime (Built using nodejsv12.18.3)
- - Also tested to work with AWS Lambda nodejs14.x Runtime
+ - Also tested to work with AWS Lambda nodejs14.x and nodejs16.x Runtime

 The scripts to reproduce the build process can be found at [node-oracledb-lambda-test](https://github.com/romanbalayan/node-oracledb-lambda-test).